smithjd/sql-pet/docs/05a-docker-setup-postgres-with-dvdrental.md

 ## Overview

 In the last chapter we connected to PostgreSQL from R.  Now we set up a "realistic" database named `dvdrental`.
-There are different approaches to doing this: this chapter sets it up in a way that doesn't delve into the Docker details.
-If you are interested, you can look at an alternative approach in [Creating the sql-pet Docker container a step at a time](Creating the sql-pet Docker container one step at a time \(93\)) that breaks the process down into smaller chunks.
+There are different approaches to doing this: this chapter sets it up in a way that doesn't show all the Docker details.
+If you are interested, you can look at an alternative approach in an appendix: [Creating the sql-pet Docker container a step at a time](#step-at-a-time-docker).
+It breaks the process down into smaller chunks.

 These packages are called in this Chapter: